KahWee - Web Development, AI Tools & Tech Trends

 </If>

-nginx can do the same thing more concisely:
+nginx does the same thing more concisely:

 add_header "Access-Control-Allow-Origin" $http_origin always;